The Death of Aqsa Parvez Should Be an Interfaith Call to Action

 We call upon people of all religious and spiritual traditions to join us.

-To date there are 2,264 individuals of all religious backgrounds who have signed on to this document.
+To date there are 2,264 individuals of all religious backgrounds who have signed on to this document, including myself.
 When people of faith join with other community leaders to address domestic violence, we will see ancient roadblocks turn into resources that save lives and bring healing.
-Please join other people of faith in signing the Declaration.
+Please join other people of faith in signing the Declaration

 Perhaps if enough of us think about this issue and the issue of domestic or family violence in general we may be able to do something to stop this terrible epidemic.

 Just this week, Aqsa Parvez was murdered by her father for not wearing hijab.
 A young life cut short senselessly.
 Although this certainly is a case of domestic violence, some are referring to this as an example of an “honor” killing.
 The facts are not in yet as to whether or not this is the case.
-And, as will all forms of domestic abuse, domestic violence and family violence, “honor” killings are not only a Muslim problem, and there is no “honor” involved.
+And, as with all forms of domestic abuse, domestic violence and family violence, “honor” killings are not only a Muslim problem, and there is no “honor” involved.
+There is no “honor” in violence or murder.
 Muslim sites have been responding in shock to this case (e.g. Achelois, Muslim Matters) and many others.

 It takes minimal research to find hundreds and even thousands of cases of conflict, abuse, family violence, and even murder between parents and teens in families that have been here for generations, who may or may not profess any particular religion, and who share common cultural values.
 Even though some of these acts are carried out by members of religious communities and sometimes the violence is “justified” in religious terms or religion is claimed as the reason for the actions – the fact is that anyone making such a claim terribly misunderstands whatever religion they are claiming in defense of the indefensible.